-Rule 57 - Purchases
+Rule 58 - Purchases

-- (A) Each Detainee shall be authorized to purchase items from the store operated by the Detention Facility, if any. - (B) In case of a Detainee who does not have sufficient means, the Registrar may authorize the purchase of such items, within reason, to be paid for by the Special Court.
-Such items shall not include cigarettes. - (C) Detainees shall have the right to purchase such items within seven days of reception in the Detention Facility and at least once a week thereafter.
+- (A) Each Detainee shall be authorized to purchase items from the store operated by the Detention Facility, if any. - (B) In case of a Detainee who does not have sufficient means, the Registrar may authorize the purchase of such items, within reason, to be paid for by the Residual Special Court.
+Such items shall not include cigarettes, alcohol and goods which purchase, consumption or detention is prohibited under the domestic law of the State of detention. - (C) Detainees shall have the right to purchase such items within seven days of reception in the Detention Facility and at least once a week thereafter.

-Rule 58 - Return of Property
+Rule 59 - Return of Property